microsoft/vscode-docs/remote-tutorials/wsl/enable-wsl.md

 ![wsl-check](images/wsl/wsl-check.png)

 WSL is enabled but you haven't installed a Linux distribution yet.

-Next you will install Linux from the Microsoft Store.
+Next, you will install Linux from the Microsoft Store.

 ----